What you need to know about Sudan ?

 Temperatures throughout the territory range from 41°C to 48°C with cooler temperatures at night.
 However, the southern areas have temperatures ranging between 6 and 15°C in winter and reach 34°C in summer.

-Administrative Division of Sudan
+Administrative division of Sudan

 The Sudanese territory is divided into 6 political regions.
 These are further divided into 18 Wilayat, equivalent to federated states: